jhcheung/cafem-qa-takehome/instructions.md

 ### Questions
 * Describe what bundle.min.js is doing to the page, and try to determine what would happen if the script were not present.
-    * bundle.min.js is displaying the content of this webpage .
-Without the script, there would be no content (no button, no text, etc).
+    * bundle.min.js is displaying the content of this webpage.
+Without the script, there would be no content (no button, no text, etc), just a bunch of divs.
 * The button triggers a network request.
 Review these requests and note any inconsistencies if any.
 Look for anything notable in the console output
-    * Whenever the button triggers a network request for 'https://reqres.in/api/colors/0, it runs into a 404 error, which is displayed in the console.
+    * The primary inconsistency is that whenever the button triggers a network request for 'https://reqres.in/api/colors/0, it runs into a 404 error, which is displayed in the console.
 * Does the interface function as described?
     * No. The interface fails when randomly hitting the 'https://reqres.in/api/colors/0' api endpoint.
-In addition, when the page is refreshed, the previous color is not remembered, but the color before the last one.
+In addition, when the page is refreshed, the previous color is not remembered.
+Instead the color before the last is retained/remembered.
 * Are there any missing validation rules the code should be following?
     * The 'https://reqres.in/api/colors/0' endpoint should be validated before displaying the new color line.
+In other words, the new color line is populated before it is verified that the color has been changed from hitting the API endpoint
 * How are styles being applied to the elements on the page?
-    * The css of the the page is being change for the <body> element to different 'rgb' values for the background-color property.
+    * The css of the the page is being change for the <body> element to different 'rgb' values for the appropriate background-color property.
 * Document any steps necessary to reproduce bugs.
 Include any steps needed to reset the app to its initial state.
     * To reset the web app, open the web console in the browser and type in 'localStorage.clear()'.
 Then, refresh the page.
     * To test the network bug, first open the web debug console to the network tab or console tab.